-Publicly, President Garfield appointed ex-president Hayes, Director of The National Orphan Relief Agency, or "NORA" for short.
+Publicly, Garfield appointed Hayes, Director of The National Orphan Relief Agency, or "NORA" for short.
 Internally they called the country's first genuinely secret agency "ORPHAN."

 On March 4, three days before Edison's big event, his latest D/C generator increased the underground facility's electric power from 16 to 1240 amps.